kataras/iris/benchmark/README.md

 ### Explanation of the letters you will see

-1. Name
+1. Framework Name + test name
-	- The first left part is the name of the framework/router
+	- The first left part is the name of the framework/router + the test name
 2. Total Operations( Executions )
 	- The second left part is how many Total Operations gets on x time ( Bigger the best )
 3. ns/op